Print Friendly, PDF & Email

 Additionally, I have always been a strong advocate for Cushing’s disease awareness and education to patients, doctors and caregivers.
 Education is a very important tool that aids a speedier diagnosis of Cushing’s disease.
 Nothing is better than hearing these words, “You are not alone.”
 “Let me tell you my experiences with Cushing’s disease.”
 These comments and ones similar in nature help the patient on an emotional level.
 There is someone out there that has similar experiences and is willing to share his experiences with me.
 By adding experiences from others, your recovery is more positive in nature.
 The awareness that I was not alone and had a place to turn, made me feel better about myself, and the interactions that I was having with Cushing’s disease.

-I went a step farther with Cushing’s disease education.
+I went a step further with Cushing’s disease education.
 Now, six years into my recovery, I see myself as a strong advocate and educator on Cushing’s disease.
 By vocalizing my knowledge about Cushing’s disease, I have helped many to gain a tangible understanding of what Cushing’s disease is, and what a diagnosis and treatment for Cushing’s disease entails.
-Adding to my educational experiences with Cushing’s disease patient awareness, was the fact that I was able to have several prestigious moments by participating in several educational forums at Massachusetts General Hospital with several scientists and representatives from Novartis, as well as several medical professionals from Massachusetts General Hospital.
+Adding to my educational experiences with Cushing’s disease patient awareness was the fact that I was able to have several prestigious moments by participating in several educational forums at Massachusetts General Hospital with several scientists and representatives from Novartis, as well as several medical professionals from Massachusetts General Hospital.
 I was able to bring my story to the forum and have the chance to elaborate on my experiences as a patient and survivor of Cushing’s disease.
 In my recovery, it couldn’t get any better than this.
 My voice is being heard by the leading researchers in the pharmaceutical industry.
 I just might have some input in a decision to work on a new pharmaceutical treatment for Cushing’s disease.
 That is entirely exciting.

 Positive experiences come in many different forms.
 Those experiences can range from being slight and minor, to major and life changing, and any variation in the spectrum.
 Additionally, your support system at home has bearing on how you recover from Cushing’s disease.
 I am very thankful for my support system that has been in place throughout my diagnosis, treatment and recovery.
 My family has been there through all of the appointments, surgeries, radiation, and follows up visits.
 I once was in a very dark and bad place in 2007.
 However, my support system helped guide me to the light at the end of the tunnel in 2013 and beyond.
 My family has been a major portion of my recovery, but I also have to extend some credit to my medical team that has taken care of me the entire time that I have been dealing with this.
 If it wasn’t for them, I would have had a serious catastrophic event, which would have limited my quality of life.
 That was what could have been.
 For me, it is very different.
 I have turned this experience of being diagnosed with a rare disease into a positive learning experience on many different levels.
 I have grown as a person due to my illness.
 I have a different outlook on life.
 Near death experiences have that kind of life changing force on a person.